 PS3.10 binary instances shall be encoded with one message part per DICOM Instance.

-Metadata and bulk data requests will be encoded in the following manner: (see Figure 6.5-1 Mapping between IOD and HTTP message parts):
+Metadata and bulk data requests will be encoded in the following manner (see Figure 6.5-1 Mapping between IOD and HTTP message parts):

 All XML request messages shall be encoded as described in the Native DICOM Model defined in PS3.19 with one message part per XML object.

-All JSON requests shall be encoded as an array of DICOM JSON Model Objects defined in Annex F.
+All JSON request messages shall be encoded as an array of DICOM JSON Model Objects defined in Annex F in a single message part.

 Uncompressed bulk and pixel data shall be encoded in a Little Endian format using the application/octet-stream media type with one message part per bulk data item.